Income Tax Filing Status

 - You file a separate return.

-- You paid more than half the cost of keeping up your home for the tax year.
+- You paid more than half the cost of maintaining your home for the tax year.

 - Your spouse did NOT live in your home during the last 6 months of the tax year.
 Your spouse is considered to live in your home even if he/or she is temporarily absent due to special circumstances, such as being on a business trip, in the hospital or being deployed with the military.